GEO-IASS/code_review_tsuruoka/README.md

 ![Dependencies](https://raw.githubusercontent.com/fauconnier/code_review_tsuruoka/master/resources/dependencies.png)

 The __core of the library__ are the header `maxent.h`, and its implementation `maxent.cpp`.
-In this core, the fundamental structures and functions of the learning task are defined (training set struct, functions for computing of objective, etc.).
+In this core, the fundamental structures and functions of the learning task are defined (training set, functions for computing of objective, etc.).
 The following section  will discuss some of these aspects.

 Besides that, three __optimization methods__ are proposed: